guticode04/Maven/README.md

  }
 ```

 Logged in users also have the option of deleting a track entirely.
-Once it is verified that a user exists then the user has access to buttons to handle either edit track lyrics or deleting the track.
+Once it is verified that a user exists then the user has access to buttons to handle either editing track lyrics or deleting the track.

 ```javascript
   {this.props.currentUser && (